khanhptnk/yrc/docs/source/tutorials/new_env.rst

         overwrite=1 \
         name=minigrid_coord \
         env.name=minigrid \
-        env.train=DistShift2-v0 \
+        env.train=DistShift2-v0
-        device=2

 .. note::

-   When training the coordination policy, you must set the ``GYM_BACKEND=gymnasium`` environment variable so that YRC can initialize the CoordEnv correctly.
+   Since we are using the Gymnasium version of MiniGrid, the environment variable ``GYM_BACKEND=gymnasium`` must be set so that YRC initializes CoordEnv correctly.
-   This is only needed for the coordination policy.

 Example output::